posthaven/posthaven_theme/README.md

 # Requirements

-This gem works with OS X or Windows with Ruby 1.9.
+This gem with Ruby 2.0 and above.

 # Installation